Animal Agriculture & Climate Change

 The United Nations Food and Agricultural Organization (FAO) reports in their widely recognized 2006 Livestock’s Long Shadow – Environmental Issues and Options that the livestock sector generates more greenhouse gases (GHGs) than ALL transportation combined.

-While 18% is more than all transportation combined, the the UN FAO report (which was produced in partnership with the pro-meat Livestock, Environment and Development LEAD initiative) is a conservative estimate in many respects.
+While 18% is more than all transportation combined, the FAO report (which was produced in partnership with the pro-meat Livestock, Environment and Development LEAD initiative) is conservative.

 Follow-up analysis by current and former World Bank Group environmental scientists recalculated the Livestock’s Long Shadow numbers, concluding that animal-sourced food production generates approximately 51% of human-caused greenhouse gases.

-In their “Livestock and Climate Change” article published in the World Watch Magazine Nov/Dec 2009 issue, they analyzed the UN report, noting in particular what was uncounted, under-counted, and misallocated.
+In their “Livestock and Climate Change” article published in the World Watch Magazine Nov/Dec 2009 issue, they analyzed the FAO report, noting what was uncounted, under-counted, and misallocated.
 Details here.

 Of critical importance, the new analysis also recalculated the numbers using a 20-year time-frame, instead of the more common 100 years.